Saturday, January 7, 2017

 My first visit to the Androscoggin Historical Society in Auburn, ME,

-uncovered a number of newspaper clippings on the PLI and the
+uncovered several newspaper clippings on the PLI and the

 Narcissus in particular.
 Also, a Libbey file with family members' photos.